 Studio photographers will appreciate that the Panasonic GH5s (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is the Panasonic GF7 better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (15.8 vs 9.9MP) with a 26% higher linear resolution.